 Yet you take this contemporary design and finish it in our warm, inviting, romantic vintage hides and you have something that speaks to the past as well as the present.
 The vintage hides speak to the time of handmade things, or a certain quality.
 A MacCase Flight Jacket in vintage evokes this.

-I think this is one reason the design is still so popular after ten years.
+I think this is one reason the design is still so popular after so many years.
 It's a blend of everything that people perceive as positive about the past within a compact modern, well proportioned form.
 That's a tough combination to beat.

 Do you have an idea to improve the MacCase Flight Jacket?